 Step 1 – Trap: Feral or stray cats are trapped using a safe, humane, live trap.

-Step 2 – Neuter: Trapped cats are spayed/neutered by a veterinarian.
+Step 2 – Neuter: Trapped cats are spayed or neutered by a veterinarian.

-Step 3 – Return: Spayed/Neutered cats are returned to their home.
+Step 3 – Return: Fixed cats are returned to their home.

 A feral cat is a cat who has either never had any contact with humans or her contact with humans has diminished over time.
 They are fearful of people and survive on their own outdoors.
 A feral cat is not likely to ever become a lap cat or enjoy living indoors.
 They may or may not have a caregiver.

 An eartip is where the tip of the cat's left ear is removed in a straight line.
 Eartipping is an effective and universally accepted method to identify a spayed or neutered community cat.
 Eartipping is the preferred method to identify spayed or neutered and vaccinated community cats, because it is difficult to get close to them and therefore the identification must be visible from a distance.